• Skip to primary navigation

 • Recipe

-• This simple syrup has such a delicious flavour - the combination of the delicate rose flavour with the sweetness of sugar is just perfect.
+• This syrup has such a delicious flavour - the combination of the subtle rose flavour with the sweetness of sugar is just perfect.

 • It's cheaper to make your own rose simple syrup compared to buying pre-made ones at the store so it's a great way to save money on groceries.